mandark1/mandark1/README.md

 ![Header](/HeaderSVG.png)
-<p>Currently studying on a 16 week intensive bootcamp with School of Code.
-Excited to get in to the tech world once I'm finished!
-Below are some tools I've familiarised myself with during my time on the course.</p>
+<p>I recently graduated from a 16 week intensive bootcamp with School of Code in August 2022 and am now looking forward to beginning my career in tech!
+I am extremely passionate about user experience.
+In my free time you'll probably find me playing Skyrim or making some crochet items!</p>

 <h2>🔗 Connect With Me</h2>